rroethof/roethof.net/content/posts/2025/11/inception-level-evasion-edr-linux-vm/index.md

 ## The CISO's Perpetual Warning, Now Realized

 This advanced evasion technique isn't a technical novelty; it's the inevitable outcome of systemic organizational failure that CISOs constantly warn about.
-For a CISO, this isn’t just a technical blind spot—it’s an insurance, compliance and reputation time bomb.
+For a CISO, this isn’t just a technical blind spot, it’s an insurance, compliance and reputation time bomb.

 1.  **The Neglect of the Hypervisor / WSL:** Developers and consultants have long used WSL as their "secret workaround" for corporate "Windows-only" policies.
 WSL was built for convenience, not for containment.
 When your "secret workaround" and a threat actor's "persistence mechanism" look identical, you have a massive problem.
 The abuse of these virtualization features proves that proactive hardening is being ignored in favor of reactive detection.